 2004 Mary Kay Ash receives the Humanitarian Rose Award at Kensington Palace in London for the work she inspired through the Foundation.

+Valley Child Abuse Council honors The Foundation with the Distinguished Organization Award, which recognizes organizations that go above and beyond to eliminate domestic violence and child abuse.

+2003 San Fernando

+prevent domestic violence

+Ash is honored as a Texas Legend by Belo Corporation and Cadillac for her foresight in establishing

 2005 Mary Kay

-Ash is honored as

-a Texas Legend by

-Belo Corporation

-and Cadillac for her

-foresight in establishing

 the Foundation.

 2005 The Mary Kay Foundation sponsors a PBS documentary surrounding the issue of domestic violence: Breaking the Silence: Children's Stories.

 2005 Dallas' Genesis Women's Shelter presents the Jane Doe Award to Mary Kay Inc. and The Mary Kay Foundation "on behalf of the battered women and children who must remain nameless and faceless."

+ents to 2005

+Mary chalf

-2007 Awards \$200,000 to the National Domestic Violence Hotline for its Love Is Respect program to raise violence among teens. cases successfully.
+Receives award from the National Network to End Domestic Violence for its contribution to special assistance fund which provides one-time emergency funding to domestic violence survivors.
+2006

+Underwrites the ¡No Más

+Silencio! campaign to help

+prevent domestic violence

+in the Hispanic population

+nationwide.